-As children grow and develop, toxic stress caused by abuse and neglect can negatively affect behavior and health.
-These affects last through adulthood and can contribute to diseases and shorter life expectancy.
-That’s why we are committed to building awareness and supporting environments and partnerships that build resilience.
+Toxic stress caused by abuse and neglect can negatively affect behavior and health in children.
+These affects last through adulthood.
+Toxic stress contributes to diseases and shorter life expectancy.
+That’s why we are committed to building awareness.
+We support environments and partnerships that build resilience.

 “Scientific research points to the presence of a stable, caring adult in a child’s life as the key to building the skills of resilience.”